Proportional representation: 19th century

 A PR system that uses single transferable votes was invented in 1819 by an English schoolmaster, Thomas Wright Hill.
-He devised a "plan of election" for the committee of the Society for Literary and Scientific Improvement in Birmingham that used not only transfers of surplus votes from elected candidates but also transfers from candidates who did not have enough votes to be elected, a refinement that later Carl Andræ and Hare initially omitted.
+He devised a "plan of election" for the committee of the Society for Literary and Scientific Improvement in Birmingham that used not only transfers of surplus votes from elected candidates but also transfers from candidates who did not have enough votes to be elected, a refinement that Carl Andræ and Hare initially omitted when they formulated their two versions of STV later.
 But the procedure seemed unsuitable for a public election and was not publicised.
 In 1839, Hill's son, colonial administrator Rowland Hill, recommended the concept for a city election in Adelaide, and a simple process was used in which voters were allowed to form groups that would each elect one representative.
-Each group, being equally sized, elected a representative with the same number of votes, ensuring election of a carpenter and a draper in addition to usual politician types.
+Each group, being equally sized, elected a representative with the same number of votes, ensuring election of a carpenter and a draper, with the rest of the seats filled through block voting.

 The Sainte-Laguë method of party-list proportional representation was first described in 1832 by the American statesman and senator Daniel Webster.

 The list plan system was conceived by Thomas Gilpin, a retired paper-mill owner, in a paper he read to the American Philosophical Society in Philadelphia in 1844: "On the representation of minorities of electors to act with the majority in elected assemblies".
 It ensured at least one popularly elected member for each part of a multi-member district and also district-wide party-balanced representation.
 It was never put into practical use, but even as late as 1914, it was put forward as a way to elect the US electoral college delegates and for local elections.